ccswbs/snowdrop/README.md

  ## Rename version number
  1. Upgrade the Snowdrop version number in package.json.
 Use the {BOOTSTRAP_VERSION_NUM} as a guide as well as [Semantic Versioning](https://semver.org).
 For the rest of this readme, we'll refer to the updated Snowdrop version number as {SNOWDROP_VERSION_NUM}.
+ 1. In config.yml:
- 1. In config.yml, upgrade any instances of the old Snowdrop version to {SNOWDROP_VERSION_NUM}.
-You can ignore the CDN section if we're not using a CDN to host Snowdrop.
+   - upgrade any instances of the old Snowdrop version to {SNOWDROP_VERSION_NUM}.
+   - ignore the CDN section for now.
  1. In .github/workflows/gh-pages.yml, change the DOCS_VERSION environment variable to "{SNOWDROP_VERSION_NUM}"

  ## Update the Bootstrap docs so they are customised for Snowdrop